 Veronica: The life of the moderator is not much different from the life of an ordinary person 🙂 The only difference is the irregular sleeping schedule.
-Before the night shift I try to get really enough sleep.
+Before the night shift, I try to get really enough sleep.

 What is the most difficult thing in your work?
 Were there any cases that were disturbing?

 Veronica: The most difficult is the number of campaigns.
 Now the audience has grown and the flow of campaigns has even doubled.
-Any ad must be moderated no later than in 30 minutes.
-As for the real cases, at first, it was unpleasant to check creatives for adult campaigns.
+Any ad must be moderated no later than 30 minutes.
+As for the real cases, at first, it was unpleasant to check creatives for some campaigns.
 But then I got used to it and do not pay attention to it anymore.
 I can’t name a case that was really unpleasant.

 Do you find it more difficult for a girl to be a moderator?